 As a part, many Jews fled Russia for democratic countries.
 A large part fled to the Americas.
 It was the case of Leo Strulovitch.
 Resuming life on the New Continent, Strulovitch and his wife Sandra (born in Canada) had two children: Lawrence and Randy.
-Lawrence decided to follow in the footsteps of his father, a clothing merchant who, years later, became an investor and introduced Ralph Lauren and Pierre Cardin’s feminine line in Canada.
+Lawrence decided to follow in his father’s footsteps, a clothing merchant who, years later, became an investor and introduced Ralph Lauren and Pierre Cardin’s feminine line in Canada.
 He studied, worked, set up his first businesses, and started his initial investments a few years later.

 Lawrence Stroll and his partner Silas Chou.

-In August 1994, Stroll married Belgian fashion designer Claire-Anne Callens; On April 11 of the following year, their first daughter Chloe was born.
+In August 1994, Stroll married Belgian fashion designer Claire-Anne Callens; on April 11 of the following year, their first daughter Chloe was born.
 Their second son, Lance, was born on October 29, 1998.
-Owner of the Callens brand, Claire-Anne runs her business alone, and her stores are in many cities in Europe, the United States, and Canada.
+Claire-Anne, the owner of the Callens brand, runs her business alone, and her stores are in many cities in Europe, the United States, and Canada.

 Belgian fashin designer Claire-Anne Callens, Lawrence Stroll’s wife.